mhmdfathy96/mhmdfathy96/README.md

 # Hi there, I'm Mohamed Fat-hy 👋

 Welcome to my GitHub profile!
-I'm a passionate Flutter Developer and Civil Engineer with a diverse range of skills and experiences.
-Here you'll find some of my projects and contributions.
+I'm a passionate Flutter Developer with over three years of experience in mobile app development for Android and iOS.
+Proficient in developing high-performance, cross-platform applications using Flutter and Dart, with expertise in UI/UX design integration using Figma and Adobe XD.
+Skilled in managing CI/CD pipelines with Codemagic to automate the build, testing, and deployment process.
+Adept at working with RESTful APIs, Firebase, and Clean Code Architecture, and familiar with Agile development methodologies (Scrum).
+Open to relocation and eager to contribute to dynamic projects with a focus on innovation and efficiency.

 ## 🧑‍💻 About Me